Epidemiology: Admission & Application

-All supplemental application material and supporting documents must be uploaded directly to the McGill admissions processing system.
-See www.mcgill.ca/gradapplicants/apply/submitting-your-documents for information and instructions.
+All application material and supporting documents must be uploaded directly to the McGill admissions processing system.
+See www.mcgill.ca/gradapplicants/apply/ready/uapply/submit for information and instructions.

 All applicants to the Epidemiology programs must submit the following:

-2. Application fee: $100 for each form you submit (you may indicate two programs on each form), payable by credit card when you submit the form.
+- Application fee: $102.60 for each form you submit (you can submit up to two applications to different programs for one application fee), payable by credit card when you submit the form.

-4. Reference letters: on the application form you must provide the names and email addresses of at least two professors who are familiar with your academic work.
+- Reference letters: on the application form you must provide the names and email addresses of two professors who are familiar with your academic work.
 McGill will contact these referees and invite them to upload references on your behalf.
 Please note that although you can list public domain addresses such as Hotmail, Gmail, or Yahoo Mail on the application form, references uploaded from these addresses will not be accepted by the Department.
 Therefore you must list a valid institutional or corporate e-mail address for your referees.
-You MUST inform your referees to use one of the following form: eboh_referee_evaluation-recommendation_201210.pdf or eboh_referee_evaluation-recommendation_201210.docx.

 - What are your post-epidemiology training/career objectives?